mccormick-wooden/glade/SpaceCowboys_Glade_README.md

 - Implement a start menu GUI.
 - Implement in-game pause menu with ability to quit game
 - Ability to exit software at any time
+- Transitions between scenes should be done aesthetically

 ## Known Problem Areas
 *Requirement from assignment pdf:*